boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

          agree to support star certificates at a scale of millions of CPEs.

-      -  Pro: Avoids changing TLS client and server.
+* Pro:

-   In summary, Star certificates and name constraints extension suffer from the problem of deploying a new feature to CAs, TLS clients, and servers.
+  + Avoids changing TLS client and server.

 # Security Considerations